Arnethegreat/yoshisisland-practice-hack/README.md

 ### Disable Autoscroll
 Frees the camera if used during an autoscroller.

+### Force Hasty
+Sets the control scheme to hasty while enabled, otherwise, the controls can be changed in-game as usual.

 ### Button Configuration
 Practice functions can be bound to combinations of buttons on both controllers.